Stormy102/Lancer/README.md

   -sd, --skip-disclaimer
                         Skip the legal disclaimer.
-By using this flag, you agree to use the program for legal and authorised use --skip-ports PORTS [PORTS ...]
+By using this flag, you agree to use the program for legal and authorised use --cache-root PATH     The root of the cache.
+This is where all of the data for the programs run is stored, which may be useful if you wish to document or save all of the data cleanly.
+  --skip-ports PORTS [PORTS ...]
                         Set the ports to ignore.
 These ports will have no enumeration taken against them, except for the initial